 As is tradition, the No-Shave November campaign is as simple as it sounds with participants encouraged to not shave during the month of November as a way to raise awareness for cancer with the main goal of using facial hair to spark conversation.
-The organization has raised over half of a million dollars this year so far.
+The organization has already raised over $300,00 dollars this year so far.

 While popularly associated with colon cancer, the campaign has also been used to raise awareness for prostate cancer as well as other types of cancer.
 In general, the main purpose of the campaign is to start conversations around cancer as a way to encourage people you care about to receive the screenings they need.